-Upon receipt of a timely request for hearing, the CEO shall deliver such request to the Chief of Staff or to the Board, depending on whose recommendation or action prompted the request for hearing.
-The CEO shall send the Practitioner special notice of the time, place and date of the hearing.
-The hearing will begin as soon as practicable, but no sooner than thirty (30) days from the date of the notice of time, place and date, unless an earlier hearing date has been specifically agreed to in writing by the parties; provided, however, that a hearing for a Practitioner who is under suspension then in effect shall, at the Practitioner's request, be held as soon as arrangements for it reasonably may be made, but not later than fifteen (15) days from the initiation of the summary suspension.
+Upon receipt of a timely request for a hearing, the CEO shall deliver such a request to the President of the Medical Staff or to the Board, depending on whose recommendation or action prompted the request for hearing.
+The CEO, shall send the Practitioner special notice of the time, place and date of the hearing.
+The hearing will begin as soon as practicable, but no sooner than thirty (30) days from the date of the notice of time, place and date, unless an earlier hearing date has been specifically agreed to in writing by the parties; provided, however, that a hearing for a Practitioner who is under suspension then in effect, shall, at the Practitioner's request, be held as soon as arrangements for it may reasonably be made, but not later than fifteen (15) days from the initiation of the summary suspension.
+At least five (5) days advance notice of the date and time shall be provided to the Practitioner in the event of an expedited hearing.